-If you do think the time has come to switch up your look, we commend your bravery!
-We all know that growing hair out—especially shaven looks—can get painfully awkward, and requires quite a bit of patience and character to see things through.
-But it can be done!
-Luckily, this is where you guys have the edge in this department: It won’t take as long for your strands to even out into a brand new look altogether.
-And in the meantime, all it takes are some clever styling hacks and a couple of great, transitional styles to keep you fresh, clean and on point.
-Read on:
+We all know that growing hair out has the potential to get painfully awkward, but it can be done!
+Luckily, this is where you guys have the edge in this department.
+It won’t take as long for your strands to even out into a brand new look altogether.
+In the meantime, all it takes are some clever styling hacks and a couple of great, transitional styles to keep you fresh, clean and on point.

 After three weeks, the sides and back of your undercut may have some respectable shadow, which is all you really need for a good high and tight haircut.
-This look is basically a high fade, which is almost military-issue in its neatness and is equally awesome as a transitional look or maintained as is.
-Ask your barber for a high taper all around, similar to a buzz cut, but leave 1 to 2 inches at the top.
+This look is basically a high fade, which makes it an awesome transitional look.
 Play with this length by mussing in a pliable putty or clay product, such as the Bed Head for Men by TIGI Pure Texture Molding Paste, on damp hair.

-While your high and tight is gracefully growing in, there are times when the sides and back of your undercut can awkwardly stick out.
-Train your strands to lay flat as they grow by blowdrying in a backwards direction from your face.
+While your style is growing in, there are times when the sides and back of your undercut can stick out.
+Train your strands to lay flat as they grow by blowdrying in a backward direction from your face.
 Finish with a non-greasy pomade or gel, such as Bed Head for Men by TIGI Power Play Firm Finish Gel, to keep things looking smooth.
-Also, make sure to get your back and sides trimmed regularly to gradually blend in that disconnect on top, as forgetting to do so at this stage can make you look shaggy.

 Once your sides can lay somewhat flat, it’s time to go in and switch out to a classic medium taper.
-A bit longer than the high and tight, it maintains that general shape but with around two inches more on the back and sides, and can also be done with scissors instead of clippers.
+This style maintains that general shape but with around two inches more on the back and sides.
+It can also be done with scissors instead of clippers.
 Take note of the crispness of your sideburns and your back, which can make or break the look.

 The square cut, or gentleman’s clean-cut taper, is like a classic, medium taper but done with scissors.
-A truly dapper, polished look, unlike the undercut it has almost an equal length of hair on all sides (hence its name), save for a few inches on top.
-It flatters almost all hair types and can easily go from day to night with just a dime-sized swipe of pomade, such as the Axe Signature Clean Cut Look: Styling Pomade.
+A truly dapper, polished look, unlike the undercut it has almost an equal length of hair on all sides.
+It flatters most hair types and can easily go from day to night with just a dime-sized swipe of pomade We love the AXE Signature Clean Cut Look: Styling Pomade.
 This haircut can also be styled via a modern pompadour or a quiff, another two of our favorite guy’s haircuts for the new season.